In my experience, for project management tools and resources to be of value on projects, they must be:

 Does that ring true for the rest of you?

-Since these are Project Management tools, if you are part of a Project Team, please review the specific project management tool with your Project Manager, and before using it get his or her agreement.
+Since these are Project Management tools, if you are part of a Project Team, please review the specific project management tool with your Project Manager, and before using it get her agreement.

 A famous line from one of the Dirty Harry movies is, “A man’s got to know his limitations.”
-To paraphrase for this web site – “A PM’s got to know his (or her) limitations.”
+To paraphrase for this web site – “A PM’s got to know her (or his) limitations.”
 In addition to experience, training and coursework are excellent project management resources to reduce your “limitations” as a project manager.

 I recommend “incremental training” – that is on-line training (anytime, anywhere), focused on a specific topic, for a very short period of time (no longer than 30-60 days).

 As with all coursework, make sure you use a well recognized company or institution.